About Fine Art Photographer Obiora Embry

-Obiora Embry was born in Lexington, KY and raised within a tight‐knit extended family where he learned how to make‐do, think out of the box, the importance of family and Nature.
-Growing up he was a budding visual artist who enjoyed sketching and drawing so much that he had had thought about pursuing a career as an art teacher.
-In the late 1980s Obiora received a 110 camera as a birthday gift and he added a new creative hobby: photography.
-With his trusty 110 camera, he photographed Nature, friends, family, and family gatherings.
+Obiora (pronounced OH-BEE-OAR-UH) is an Ibo/Igbo name that means "goodwill to family and friends" or "the good wishes of the people."
+He was born to creative parents within a tight‐knit extended family and learned how to make‐do, think outside of the box, the importance of family (past and present), and Nature.
+Growing up Obiora was a budding visual artist who enjoyed sketching and drawing so much that he had thought about pursuing a career as an art teacher.
+In 1990 or 1991 he received his first camera, a neon colored 110, as a birthday present.

 With this camera Obiora took photographs of the family backyard orchard of various edible fruit and nuts, while on family road trips, and family gatherings.
 Around 1994 or 1995, he upgraded his camera to 35mm and expanded his photographic range while drawing and sketching less.

 In 2002 after Obiora began growing food as an adult he photographed his gardens at different stages.
 In 2006 he started his consulting business and started displaying his photographs publicly.
 Even though his photographs were made public, he did not consider himself a photographer because he was only using them to add a visual element to his speaking engagements or his booth at fairs and events.